cabforum/servercert/docs/EVG.md

    A.  **Legal Existence**: Verify that the Applicant is engaged in business under the name submitted by the Applicant in the Application.
    B.  **Organization Name**: Verify that the Applicant's formal legal name as recognized by the Registration Agency in the Applicant's Jurisdiction of Registration matches the Applicant's name in the EV Certificate Request.
-   C.  **Registration Number or Date of Formation**: Attempt to obtain the specific unique Registration Number assigned to the Applicant by the Registration Agency in the Applicant's Jurisdiction of Registration.
+   C.  **Registration Number or Date of Formation**: Attempt to obtain the specific Registration Number assigned to the Applicant by the Registration Agency in the Applicant's Jurisdiction of Registration.
 Where the Registration Agency does not assign a Registration Number, the CA SHALL obtain the Applicant's Date of Formation.
    D.  **Principal Individual**: Verify the identity of the identified Principal Individual.

 4. **Non-Commercial Entity Subjects (International Organizations)**